life-itself/artearthtech.com/content/blog/2019-06-4-beautiful-brain-interview-sylvie.md

 authors: [sylviebarbier]
 ---

-Thy-Diep how has attended our gathering last year has release her book called Beautiful Brains change tomorrow... today, which is a collection of personal conversations with young and old change-makers from business and society.
+Thy-Diep has release her book called Beautiful Brains change tomorrow... today, which is a collection of personal conversations with young and old change-makers from business and society.
 Diving into their personal transformation stories, this book goes beyond the ever-present call for more compassion and globalized ethics in today’s world full of chaos and fear.
 You can read below a extract of the interview with Sylvie Barbier.